imanhaddad/PDD-shiny/README.md

 ## Installation

 You need to install R, RStudio and download the PDD-shiny.
 In RStudio, you must open the app.R file, click on Run App (top right).
+Think to check, only for the first time, if you have all packages.
+You will see at the top of the script.
 This will open your default browser and run PDD-shiny locally on your computer.
 All you have to do is download your report.tsv, check that it is correctly read and click on `Integration`